timfayz/SEM/docs/conventions.md

 As you can every variable has it own namespace/prefix.
 Just make sure that every set of related variables have its own unified namespace/prefix.
 As a rule we set namespace according to filename of components.
 For example component `_grid.scss` contains variables all start with `$grid-*` etc.

-##Why we should follow naming rules and use standardized class prefixes?
+## Why we should follow naming rules and use standardized class prefixes?
 Standardized names and rules are very important for the several reasons:

-  1. We can reuse our own sets of classes in new projects with few changes.
+  1. We can reuse our own sets of classes in new projects with few changes
-  2. We can share sets of classes to different people like snippets.
+  2. We can share sets of classes to different people like snippets
-  3. It is increase readability of our code for ourselves and other people.
+  3. It is increase readability of our code for ourselves and other people
-  4. Standardized names make it possible to create themes and share it.
+  4. Standardized names make it possible to create themes and share it

----

-####Let's do something better together!
-Start new issue [here](https://github.com/kalopsia/element/issues/new) if you have found mistake or have any questions, suggestions and problems.